 There is also a small supermarket in the village where you can stock up on extra snacks or drinks for your houses.
 However, the price includes all meals and also a picnic heliski lunch.

-The houses are warm and comfortable and most have stereo, dvd, as well as showers, drying and laundry facilities.
+The houses are warm and comfortable and most have stereo, DVD player, as well as showers, drying and laundry facilities.
 Due to the extreme cold in the winter months and the bare granite nature of the island the toilet facilities use a bag system which is emptied and collected daily.

 -Helicopters and safety: